MicroEJ/docs/ApplicationDeveloperGuide/sharedInterface.rst

    -

       - Any Class, Array or Interface
-      - MicroEJ Firmware
+      - Kernel
-      - MicroEJ Firmware
+      - Kernel
       - Passing by reference

    -

       - Any Class, Array or Interface
-      - MicroEJ Firmware
+      - Kernel
       - Application
       - MicroEJ Firmware specific or forbidden